 Does the DM10 MKII Pro support double-kick pedals?

 Do I need drivers to connect my DM10 MKII Pro kit to a computer?

 How do I create kits with the DM10 MKII Pro?

 Play with the pitch of each cymbal/ drum sound and add effects like reverb.
 If you are happy with the overall sound, store the drum kit to one of the user preset slots.

-From our review, its clear that the Alesis DM10 MKII Pro kit looks great.
-It has large cymbal and drums as compared to its counterparts with a similar price tag.
+From our review, it is clear that the Alesis DM10 MKII Pro kit looks great.
+It has a large cymbal and drums as compared to its counterparts with a similar price tag.

 Its four-legged frame and overall size makes it ideal for stage/ live performance.
 Large drum sizes and kit footprints, especially for electronic drums, look professional on stage.

 This drum kit is suitable for professional and semi-professional musicians more than beginners/ intermediate drummers.

 Although its sound quality may not match that of Roland or Yamaha, the use of Virtual Studio Technology works wonders.